 Recently released on steam, the game brings back memories.
 I’ve put many hours into various Harvest Moon titles.
-Although Friends of Mineral Town has never been among my top favourites, I’m happy to see it remade and ported to PC and moving on with the times.
+I’m happy to see it remade and ported to PC and moving on with the times.
 There have been changes, some good, others not quite so.
-But, it brings the series into the 21st century.
+But, it brings the series into the 21st century and is overall a delightful, fun release.

 Friends of Mineral Town (FOMT) is part of a long-running, iconic series of farming / role-playing games with dating sim elements.
 The common element is that a player, male or female, inherits a farm.
 Some games have plots and quest systems others, like FOMT do not, but there are usually a number of activities besides growing crops and taking care of animals, such as fishing, bug collecting, courting characters to marry.
 Among the more interesting HM titles is A(nother) Wonderful Life in which you got old while raising your child to adulthood – that was fresh because in most HM games you never age and nothing major happens in the town around you, which is what makes things a little stale as you play.